 · Any food or drink with extreme temperatures (very hot or very cold)

 You’ll be instructed to only eat soft foods like applesauce, yogurt, pudding, or mashed potatoes 24 hours after your surgery.
 In addition, you’ll be told to chew on the opposite side of the treated area and avoid using a straw— this is imperative!
 You will need to be extra cautious when brushing and flossing your teeth and rinse gently to avoid causing any damage to the extraction site.
 Be sure to know that in most cases a small amount of bleeding is considered normal following your extraction procedure.
+Our friends and South Tampa dermatologists at SOHO Dermatology Associates have expressed to use the importance of after surgery care to make sure everything heels correctly.

 The purpose of following these instructions is to reduce your risk of infection.
 However, sometimes infections happen despite our efforts to closely adhere to post-operative instructions.
 At Wells Family Dental Group, we most commonly see them in patients who have compromised immune systems.